Pay-per-click marketing can be one of the fastest ways to generate customers for your business.

-Keep an eye on your Facebook feed, or on certain search ad groups and see if you notice any long running ads.
+Keep an eye on your Facebook feed or on certain search ad groups and see if you notice any long-running ads.

-Spyfu, to get this done.
+You can also use competitor analysis tools, like Spyfu, to get this done.

 In the long term, you’ll want to understand the psychology behind what makes an effective ad when it comes to pay-per-click marketing.

-This will give you a more complete skillset, when it comes to writing ads and it will also stop you from making fundamental errors when writing copy inspired from other ads.
+This will give you a more complete skillset when it comes to writing ads and it will also stop you from making fundamental errors when writing copy inspired from other ads.

-You can do that by buying some books on the topic, or by taking some online courses that teach you the fundamentals of PPC ads.
+You can do that by buying some books on the topic or by taking some online courses that teach you the fundamentals of PPC ads.
 Simply typing a search query in can return plenty of search results within that niche.